 You’ve begun to notice that you’ve been losing a significant amount of hair, it feels suspiciously thin when you run your hand through it and your hairline seems to be receding too!
 You start to worry.
+Read more to learn about the link between DHT and male pattern baldness, and the various treatments available for male hair loss.

 Androgenic Alopecia, also known as Male Pattern Balding, is primarily caused by dihydrotestosterone (DHT), an androgen that is derived from testosterone.
 DHT is responsible for supporting the development of male sex characteristics during puberty such an increase growth of male genitalia, a deep voice, increased muscle mass and increased body hair.